Two Bike Lifters Arrested; Four Stolen Motorcycles Recovered - UrduPoint

 Two Bike Lifters Arrested; Four Stolen Motorcycles Recovered

-According to a police spokesman, a team under the supervision of SHO, Rattaamral Police Station managed to net two bike lifters namely Riaz and Hasanat and recovered four stolen motorcycles from their possession.
+According to a police spokesman, a team under the supervision of SHO, Kahuta Police Station managed to net two bike lifters namely Farhan and Tahir, and recovered four stolen motorcycles from their possession.

 A case has been registered against the accused while further investigations are underway.

-Superintendent of Police, Rawal, Babar Javed Joya said, the accomplices and facilitators of the accused would also be sent behind the bars.
+Superintendent of Police, Saddar Muhammad Nabeel Khokhar said the accomplices and facilitators of the accused would also be sent behind the bars.

 He said that the operations against the lawbreakers would be accelerated further.